Nanjing Massacre: Death toll estimates

-According to the International Military Tribunal for the Far East, estimates made at a later date indicate that the total number of civilians and prisoners of war murdered in Nanjing and its vicinity during the first six weeks of the Japanese occupation was over 200,000.
+According to the International Military Tribunal for the Far East, estimates made at a later date indicate that the total number of civilians and prisoners of war murdered in Nanjing and its vicinity during the first six weeks of the Japanese occupation were over 200,000.
 These estimates are borne out by the figures of burial societies and other organizations, which testify to over 155,000 buried bodies.
 These figures also do not take into account those persons whose bodies were destroyed by burning, drowning or other means, or whose bodies were interred in mass graves.
 The most credible scholars in Japan, which include a large number of authoritative academics, support the validity of the tribunal and its findings.